Saturn 2025 Apparition Notes

 The latitudes of these two dark belts are compatible with the latitudes of the NEB(S) and SEB(N) based on provisional latitude measurements.

-The Earth passed through Saturn’s ring plane on March 23 at 16:00 UT, moving north to south.
+Solar conjunction was on 2025 March 12.
+Eleven days later on March 23 at 16:99 UT, the Earth passed through Saturn’s ring plane.
 The Sun would pass through the ring plane, on May 6, moving north to south.
-During the period between the two ring plane crossings, the unilluminated south face of the rings was presented to the Earth.
+During the period between the two ring plane crossings, the south face of the rings was presented to the Earth; unilluminated by the Sun, but faintly illuminated by light reflected from Saturn, The rings would therefore very difficult to detect.

-The rings were not visible in exposures specifically for the planet.
-However contrast enhanced images taken by both observers revealed the very faint south face of the rings (see below).
+The rings were not visible in images with exposures specifically for the planet.
+However high contrast enhanced images taken by both observers revealed the very faint south face of the rings (see below).

 Trevor observed a transit of Tethys and its shadow on April 15.
 He also observed a small spot in the EZ(S) on April 22.